ModernVishwamithra/DevOps/Ansible/ReadMe.md

 # Ansible Part 3

 #### Ansible Facts and caching the facts

+We can gather the information about entire server, called **facts**.
+We can either use json file or redis server to catch the facts.

+-- `ansible -i invfile privateservers -m setup`

+This command will gives all the information of private servers.
+But the problem is it will load the facts in memory.
+If there are more servers then disk performace will be bad.

  -- `ansible --version`
  -- `sudo nano /etc/ansible/ansible.cfg`

+To capture the facts we need to add the below lines to enable the facts caching in ansible config file (check the path in above commands).

 [defaults]
 gathering = smart